-■ After completing the assembly, please check the following.
+After completing the assembly, please check the following.

-- Are there any parts left over? - → Review the assembly procedure and correct any errors. - Is the Clavinova clear of doors and other movable fixtures? - → Move the Clavinova to an appropriate location. - Does the Clavinova make a rattling noise when you shake it? - → Tighten all screws. - Does the pedal box rattle or give way when you step on the pedals? - → Turn the adjuster so that it is set firmly against the floor. - Are the pedal and power cords inserted securely into the sockets? - → Check the connection. - If the main unit creaks or is otherwise unsteady when you play on the keyboard, refer to the assembly diagrams and retighten all screws.
+- Are there any parts left over? - → Review the assembly procedure and correct any errors. - Is the instrument clear of doors and other movable fixtures? - \rightarrow Move the instrument to an appropriate location. - Does the instrument make a rattling noise when you shake it? - \rightarrow Tighten all screws. - Does the pedal box rattle or give way when you step on the pedals? - $\rightarrow\,$ Turn the adjuster so that it is set firmly against the floor. - Are the pedal and power cords inserted securely into the sockets? - \rightarrow Check the connection. - If the main unit creaks or is otherwise unsteady when you play on the keyboard, refer to the assembly diagrams and retighten all screws.